 This is a single-family/residential course.

-The processor plays a vital role in the loan production process.
-The processor asks and answers questions and puts the pieces of a puzzle together in preparing a loan file for submission to the underwriting team.
+In preparing a loan file for submission to the underwriting team, the processor plays a vital role in the loan production process.
 In essence, the processor is the "traffic light" that keeps the flow of information moving down the highway to loan approval.
 The loan file tells the story of the loan, and underwriting bases the important decision of whether or not to approve a loan on the information contained in it.
 In turn, secondary market investors buy the loan with the assumption and expectation that the loan file information is accurate and the underwriter's approval decision was valid.
 The consequences of faulty information could include fraud, loan default, an investor requiring the lender to buy back the loan, and regulatory compliance issues.
 In short, a great deal depends on the completeness, accuracy, and validity of loan file documentation, and the processor's role is critical.

 Working as a Processor